Medically reviewed by Drugs.com. Last updated on Jan 4, 2024.

 Depending on the type of irregular heart rhythm, SVT ablation may be one of the first treatments.
 Sometimes it's done when other medicines or treatments don't work.
 Together, you and your healthcare team can talk about the benefits and risks of SVT ablation.

 SVT ablation may be an option for children with SVT who have a high risk of heart-related complications.
 It also may be an option for children with SVT whose condition hasn't improved with other treatments.

 What you can expect

-SVT ablation is performed in the hospital.
-You'll receive a medication called a sedative that helps you relax.
+SVT ablation is done in the hospital.
+Before the procedure, you usually get a medicine called a sedative that helps you relax.

-SVT ablation typically takes three to six hours.
-Afterward, you'll be taken to a recovery area where your condition will be closely monitored.
-You'll likely stay overnight in the hospital.
+SVT ablation takes about 3 to 6 hours.
+When it's done, you go to a recovery area where a care team watches your condition.
+You usually stay overnight in the hospital.

-Your doctor will schedule follow-up examinations to monitor your heart.
-Most people experience an improvement in quality of life after SVT ablation.
-But there's a chance your fast heartbeat may return.
-In these cases, the procedure may be repeated or you and your doctor might consider other treatments.
+Most people see improvements in their quality of life after SVT ablation.
+But there's a chance the fast heartbeat may return.
+If this happens, the procedure may be repeated or your healthcare professional might recommend other treatments.